Find Your Perfect School

 Education, Certifications, and Licenses

-While each state has different requirements for teacher certification or license, the general requirements include:
+While each state has different requirements for teacher certification or license, the general requirements include the following:

 - A bachelor’s degree in education from a regionally accredited school